- Who We Are

 Smile Pack Program: This is a new initiative with the goal of encouraging our young clients to exercise proper dental hygiene.
 Each Smile Pack contains a toothbrush, toothpaste, floss, etc. These packs will be added twice a year to our Weekend Snack Packs and, as available, given to clients with young children as part of their seven-day food package.

-New Jersey Anti-Hunger Coalition (NJAHC): NJAHC, CFA’s statewide program, advocates on behalf of the poorest and most vulnerable residents of our State by educating the public and policy makers on critical issues affecting NJ’s low-income residents.
+Hunger Free New Jersey, CFA’s statewide program, advocates on behalf of the poorest and most vulnerable residents of our State by educating the public and policy makers on critical issues affecting NJ’s low-income residents.

 CFA distributes approximately 4,600 need based emergency food packages monthly.
 We review each client’s financial situation but because of the nuances of need, a person may have had a good income last year, but has recently lost their job and are temporarily left without resources to feed themselves and in many cases, their family.
 Our Homelessness Prevention services are administered based upon poverty level.

 Our Homelessness Prevention services are administered based upon very specific poverty levels.
 The poverty thresholds are the original version of the federal poverty measure.
 They are updated each year by the Census Bureau.
 The thresholds are used mainly for statistical purposes — for instance, preparing estimates of the number of Americans in poverty each year.
 (In other words, all official poverty population figures are calculated using the poverty thresholds, not the guidelines.)
 Poverty thresholds since 1973 (and for selected earlier years) and weighted average poverty thresholds since 1959 are available on the Census Bureau’s website: US Census Bureau.

 CFA is funded by government grants, foundations, corporations and local businesses, religious organizations, civic groups, schools, and people just like you.